dsduncan/udsn_pipeline/README.md

 ## 3. Flask app ##

 The app has two components:
-* You can enter text message and have it classified using my classifier
+* You can enter text message and have it classified using the classifier developed in Step #2
+* There's some graphing of the types of messages in the corpus (based on the database generated in Step #1); this could stand to be developed further.

 ### Running ###

-The app can be kicked off from the base of the repo with the command `python app\run.py`.
+The webapp needs to be run from the `app/` folder, with the command `python run.py`.
 This will be hosted at `http://0.0.0.0:3001` or, if running locally, `localhost:3001`.

 ## Licensing & Acknowledgements ##